mhdengineering/mhdengineering/README.md

   <br />
   💻 I love to learn new technologies and frameworks.
   <br />
-  🧑‍💼 I’m currently a freelancer working as a Next.js developer.
+  🧑‍💼 I’m currently working as an ASN in Lampung Timur.
   <br />
 </p>